bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 </populationModel>
 ```

 We will be changing the `ConstantPopulation` specification to `ExponentialGrowth`, to match our current model.
-We can also link the size of the population at the end of one interval as the starting population size in the next, using the `makeContinuous="true"` argument.
+We will also link the size of the population at the end of one interval as the starting population size in the next, using the `makeContinuous="true"` argument.

-As well as defining three time intervals here, you can also see an object called `changeTimes`.
-Here we can provide a vector which describes when the boundaries between our time intervals should be, so it is easy for us to define these as our geological interval boundaries.
+As well as defining models for three time intervals here, you can also see an object called `changeTimes`.
+Here we can provide a vector which describes when the boundaries between our time intervals should be, so it is easy for us to set these as our geological interval boundaries.
 The vector needs to provide the boundaries relative to the timescale of the phylogeny.
 We are assuming that the youngest tip lies at the Cretaceous-Paleogene boundary, so the times will need to describe the cumulative duration of these geological intervals relative to this boundary.

 >Replace the current `populationModel` with the following:
 >
 >```xml
 > <populationModel spec="feast.popmodels.CompoundPopulationModel" makeContinuous="true">
->           <populationModel spec="ExponentialGrowth" popSize="@startPopSize" growthRate="@growthRate1"/>
+>           <populationModel spec="ExponentialGrowth" popSize="@ePopSize" growthRate="@growthRate1"/>
 >           <populationModel spec="ExponentialGrowth" popSize="1.0" growthRate="@growthRate2"/>
 >           <populationModel spec="ExponentialGrowth" popSize="1.0" growthRate="@growthRate3"/>
 >           <populationModel spec="ExponentialGrowth" popSize="1.0" growthRate="@growthRate4"/>